 So, if you’re a little (or a lot) out of shape, start slowly to allow your body time to become accustomed to the new demands you’re making on it.
 Even after a few weeks your ability to exercise will improve, and after a few months you should see an improvement in your stamina.
 A good way to introduce exercise into your life is to continue your everyday routine but in ways that require more energy.
 It’s a simple and easy process that means you don’t automatically have to join a gym or your local football club.
 Here are a few examples – which don’t cost a penny.

-- When you walk, walk a little faster (but try not to mince).
+- When you walk, walk a little faster.

 - Try a 15-30 minute walk, increasing it by a few minutes every week – as you feel able.